Mouse Research Yields New Insights on Mendelian Disease Genetics

 As an example, Dr. Reinholdt’s team discovered a mutation within the collection that seemed to affect the animal’s gait and body size.
 Unbeknownst to the JAX team, the mutation was in a gene that was being investigated by a team of clinical researchers at Cincinnati Children’s Hospital Medical Center.
 Dr. Taosheng Huang’s group was studying a group of clinical patients who appeared to present with mitochondrial disorders and optic atrophy.
 At the time, the genetic basis of the patients’ symptoms was unknown.
 Because JAX continuously shares its findings with clinical centers and other research projects, the two teams connected, forming a collaboration to better understand the disorder in both clinical and laboratory contexts.
 Working together, they determined that the disorder was caused by a mutation in the mitochondrial ferredoxin reductase gene (Fdxr).
 This insight has allowed faster characterization of the disease and development of potential therapeutics for patients.1–3

 Dr. Reinholdt explained that her team’s collaborative approach is crucial for developing robust models with face validity (i.e., the degree to which an animal model replicates a phenotype in humans).
 Her team now is developing a database of mouse variants that will allow data sharing across research projects.
 Researchers can upload their data through this tool to help enable discovery of unique and new variants that have not been identified previously.
-Dr. Reinholdt’s team regularly contributes to the European Nucleotide Archive—which allows genetic comparisons across model organisms—as well as JAX’s Mouse Genome Informatics Database, The Rare and Orphan Disease Center, and the Centers for Mendelian Genomics.
+Dr. Reinholdt’s team regularly contributes to the European Nucleotide Archive—which allows genetic comparisons across model organisms—as well as JAX’s Mouse Genome Informatics Database, the Rare Disease Translational Center, and the Centers for Mendelian Genomics.
 Dr. Reinholdt emphasized that by gaining a better understanding of Mendelian traits, the research community can gain a better understanding of many different genetic disorders.
 JAX’s efforts in discovering and characterizing these mouse strains contributes to the distribution of validated animal models for human diseases.

 “With our resource, it’s not just the mouse models that come out of it—it’s also pipelines and data that we hope will really empower that mouse genetics community as they are working toward leveraging different types of sequencing technologies to find which mutations underlie clinically relevant phenotypes,” Dr. Reinholdt emphasized.
 “And that could extend beyond just Mendelian disease—it could apply to complex disease phenotypes in mice as well.”